With summer ending in Michigan City, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

 Unsure when you last replaced yours?
-Take it out and angle it toward the light.
+Remove it and angle it toward the light.
 If you can’t see light through it, get a new one.

 3. Clean the Inside